-The State Personnel Department has designed Orientation to facilitate your transition into state government and to prepare for your first day of employment.
+The Indiana State Personnel Department (INSPD) has designed Orientation to facilitate your transition into state government and to prepare for your first day of employment.
 Below is a list of resources from which you can draw assistance, as you become part of our high-performance work team.
 Contact your agency supervisor or agency human resource department for any further questions concerning Orientation or the Onboarding experience.

 Benefits includes information on health, vision and dental insurance; life insurance, HSA’s flexible spending accounts, prescriptions, and the non-tobacco use agreement.
 You are not required to enroll in benefits at the time of hire.
 If you choose not to enroll, your next opportunity to enroll will be during the annual open enrollment period.
 Please use the quick step guide when enrolling into your state benefits.